When to plant Ageratum in Moultrie County, IL

 Moultrie County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 14 and first fall frost is October 17.

-Moultrie County County sits in USDA Zone 6a.
+Moultrie County sits in USDA Zone 6a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Moultrie County County's climate?
+Can Ageratum grow in Moultrie County's climate?

 Your Moultrie County Garden Planner — Free